Elfweave Braid kit

 Rebeca Mojica Rebeca Mojica is an author, instructor and award-winning chainmaille artist.
 She is a contributing editor to Step by Step Wire Jewelry magazine and the author of an instructional jewelry book, Chained, (North Light Books, 2010).

-While at a German Renaissance Faire, Rebeca saw several people wearing chainmaille belts.
-She couldn't find any place to buy them, so she decided to make one herself, thus awakening her passion.
-Today she knows more than 100 weaves, including a dozen of her own creation, and has a diverse portfolio of both upscale and accessible jewelry.
+She first began making maille in 2002 when she wanted to purchase a chainmaille belt, but couldn't find any designs that she really liked.
+So she literally took matters into her own hands by buying some jump rings and making a belt on her own, thus awakening her passion.
+Today she knows more than 100 weaves, including more than a dozen of her own creation, and has a diverse portfolio of both upscale and accessible jewelry.

-She is the pre-eminent chainmaille instructor in the Midwest, and has taught students from around the world.
-In addition to teaching at Caravan Beads and Lillstreet Art Center in Chicago, Briolette Beads in Forest Park, and Ayla's Originals in Evanston, she has taught at the Bead&Button Show and has been a guest instructor for the Fashion Department at The School of the Art Institute of Chicago.
+She is the pre-eminent chainmaille instructor in the Midwest, and has spent more than 1,000 hours teaching students from around the world.
+In addition to conducting workshops at local bead stores, she has taught at the international Bead&Button Show and has been a guest instructor for the Fashion Department at The School of the Art Institute of Chicago.

 Rebeca is a member of the Chicago Craft Mafia and Chicago Metal Arts Guild.
-Projects she's designed have appeared in Chain Mail Jewelry and 30 Minute Necklaces, both instructional books by Lark Publishing; Wirework 2010 magazine; Art Jewelry Magazine and Step by Step Wire Jewelry magazine.
+Projects she's designed have appeared in Chain Mail Jewelry and 30 Minute Necklaces, all instructional books by Lark Publishing; Earring Chic by North Light Books; Wirework magazine magazine; Art Jewelry Magazine and Step by Step Wire Jewelry magazine.
 Her micromaille necklace Poseidon's Embrace was a 3rd place winner in the Finished Jewelry category of the international Bead Dreams 2009 competition—marking the first time a chainmaille design was juried into the finals.
 Her work has appeared on CLTV and in The Chicago Tribune and The New York Times.

-When she is not weaving maille or running the business, Rebeca enjoys cooking (especially baking bread *), working out, and contemplating quantum physics and fractal cosmology.
+When she is not weaving maille or running the business, Rebeca enjoys cooking (especially baking bread *), listening to ^A^erosmith, working out, and contemplating quantum physics and fractal cosmology.

 chainmaille jewelry